justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/code/code.md

 ## Localisation

 By default, the component displays its content in GB English.
-To display the content in another language, you need to supply a supported language and tenant pairing to the `language` and `tenant` props.
+To display the content in another language, you need to supply a supported language and country pairing to the `language` and `country` props.
 You can see the currently supported locale pairings here:

 ```js
 import allLocales from '@justeattakeaway/pie-cookie-banner/locales';